 The dedicated weekend in 2017 was the first weekend of June, From the Harp played on the beach and in the park.
 Find out more about the weekend on the dedicated Facebook page.

 However it’s nice to do random acts throughout the year, especially at Christmas time.

-Alice will be taking the harps to Queen Alexandra hospital Portsmouth on Christmas Eve, spending the day there visiting the medical older persons ward, critical care and the discharge lounge.
+Alice took harps to Queen Alexandra hospital Portsmouth on Christmas Eve, spending the day there visiting the medical older persons ward, critical care and the discharge lounge.

 Christmas Day will see the harps returning to Home Coffee (see below) where visitors can have the opportunity to play many different Christmas tunes with their coffee.
 No musical experience is necessary, as we will be playing by colour.

 On 16th January Alice took the harps to Tesco North Harbour for the launch of Dementia Friendly PO6.
 Colleagues , staff and shoppers were all able to have a go on the harps.